lhmet-ped/HEgis/README.md

   - `extract_poly()`: to extract a specific watershed polygon from the data set.

-  - `extract_condem()`: to crop and mask a geographic subset of the hydrologically conditioned elevation model from Hydrosheds.
+  - `extract_condem()`: to crop and mask a geographic subset of a raster.
+In this specific case the raster is a hydrologically conditioned elevation model.

-  - `elev_bands()`: to get the fractions of precipitation and catchment area by elevation bands

 ## Installation